 - KNX Data Secure can also be used for the KNX IP medium, but shall only be used for that part of the KNX installation NOT exposed to an external IP network.

-- Every KNX IP secure and KNX Data secure telegrams contains a MAC, which is the abreviation for Message Authentication Code.
+- Every KNX IP secure and KNX Data secure telegram contains a MAC, which is the abbreviation for Message Authentication Code.

 - Secure devices have a secure mode which is represented by a property called 'Secure Commissioning' of the device in the ETS project, only when this secure mode is activated it will be able to encrypt/decrypt telegrams.

 - Secure devices have a Tool Key, given the secure mode of a secure device is activated, ETS is only able to communicate with this device if it knows the Tool Key of this device.